-From what I can tell, the only hard part is patience, because these are best when they’ve cooled for 8 hours or more.
-So we should probably make the recipe first thing in the morning on New Year’s Eve, and then let them cool all day.
-We’ll brown the topping just before we serve them that night.
+The only hard part is patience, because these are best when they’ve cooled for 8 hours or more.
+So you could make the recipe first thing in the morning on New Year’s Eve, and then let them cool all day.
+As a last step, you’ll brown the topping just before you serve them that night.
 Perfect.

-One thing I’ve loved so much about this Dessert for Two series is that it’s all about experiencing the decadence in the moment, enjoyed with someone else — a friend, a child, a significant other, a parent, or anyone really.
+One thing I love so much about the Dessert for Two series is that it’s all about experiencing the decadence in the moment, enjoyed with someone else — a friend, a child, a significant other, a parent, or anyone really.
 And for me, this recipe is about the sheer delight of the sweet custard hidden beneath the hard brûlée-d sugar top.
 It’s so much fun to crack into it, especially if you’re in good company.

 Creme Brûlée can be intimidating, but rest assured it’s actually very easy to make.
 It only takes four ingredients — egg yolks, sugar, cream, and vanilla.
 The prep is nothing more than heating cream and adding it to lightly whisked egg yolks and sugar, and adding some vanilla.

 There are a few ways ways to brûlée the top.
 I prefer the simplest method of sprinkling sugar on top and using a torch.
 I’ve also used my oven broiler.
 I know most people don’t have a torch available, so a broiler is great alternative — there are directions in the notes below for that method.
 The third method is to caramelize sugar in a pan and pour a very thin, glasslike layer of the caramel on top of the chilled custards.
-Way too much hassle for me. ;)
+(But it’s way too much hassle in my opinion.)

 Whatever you do, enjoy each spoonful.
 Lick the dish clean.
 Rejoice in the deliciousness!
-And if you’re like me, you may want to double this recipe so you have a few extras for the next day.
+And you may want to double this recipe so you have a few extras for the next day.
 (You’ll want them.)

 3 large egg yolks